 Infrastructure and Services

+We firmly believe our plans will improve the local infrastructure.
 The proposed development will be required to provide adequate infrastructure and connections to service the uses proposed which is also required to take full account of the arrangements for existing development in the vicinity.

 An engineer has already undertaken detailed assessment of the current infrastructure provisions and addressed what is required to accommodate the new development without impacting on the existing arrangements for the Park.